Welcome to My Own Backyard

 3. Wander through KL Forest Eco Park

-Step into one of the country’s oldest permanent forest reserve and you will immediately feel like entering into another part of the world.
+Step into one of the country’s oldest permanent forest reserves and you will immediately feel like entering into another part of the world.
 Hidden in the heart of the city, the quietness of the jungle brings the sound of the birds singing and insects chirping.
-This forest is accessible with two easy walking trails that gives a sweeping view of KL skyline from the Canopy Walk and will lead right up to KL Tower.
-So, why not take a little pleasure of nature while you are still within the city area?
+This forest is accessible with two easy walking trails that give a sweeping view of KL skyline from the Canopy Walk and will lead right up to KL Tower.
+So, why not take a little pleasure in nature while you are still within the city area?

-Tips: There is no entrance fee for the park.
-Do bring an insect repellent and wear comfortable shoes to hike along its easy trail tracks.
+Tips: Do bring insect repellent and wear comfortable shoes to hike along its easy trail tracks.

 Getting There: The closest rapid transit stations are Bukit Nanas Monorail Station and Dang Wangi Station along the LRT Kelana Jaya Line.
-The walking distance from those stations are 1.5 km away and takes about 20 minutes to walk.
-Alternatively, you can get here a Grab car, MyCar or free Purple GoKL City Bus from Pasar Seni Station along LRT Kelana Jaya Line.
+The walking distance from those stations is 1.5 km away and takes about 20 minutes to walk.
+Alternatively, you can get here a Grab car, MyCar, or free Purple GoKL City Bus from Pasar Seni Station along LRT Kelana Jaya Line.

 4. Soared up to KL Tower